 In order to secure the recommendation of this college for either one of these credentials, the following number of the 15 required units must be completed at this institution:

-- 1. Graduates of this college-6, subsequent to graduation.
+- 1. A.B. degree graduates of this college-6, subsequent to graduation.

+- 2. Other graduates of this college-15.

-- 2. Graduates of other institutions-9.
+- 3. Graduates of other institutions-9.

-- 3. County certified teachers-12.
+- 4. County certified teachers-12.